ice1000/algo4j/jni/README.md

 ## Using CLion

 There is a CMakeLists.txt and a configuration file named `.idea` for CLion.<br/>
-using CLion is much easier than other ways, and it's more recommanded.
+using CLion is much easier than other ways, and it's more recommended.